karanthukral/Class-Notes/3B/Music246/Lecture-01-Jan-07-16.md

 ## Week 1: What to Listen For in Film
 - Musical accompaniment of Narrative Film
-- _Example_: Appolo 13 (1995) Composer: James Horner
+- _Example_: Apollo 13 (1995) Composer: James Horner
   - James Horner did music for Titanic, Avatar and so on.
 2 Oscars.
 Died recently.
-  - Based on real events, failed 3rd apollo mission
+  - Based on real events, failed 3rd Apollo mission
   - __Clip__: Early in the film.
 Right before the launch
     - Without music:
       - Transition between seemed abrupt because it jumped between a scene of